 The Symphony Agency was created with you in mind.
 If you’re looking for one single point of contact on all marketing and advertising campaign initiatives and want to leverage the expertise of 30+ industry leaders, then we may be a good fit for your organization.
 Simply put, we’ve got you covered!
 If not, I suggest creating a project task spreadsheet that lists the following: budget, channel, task details, start date, due date, priority, status, responsible party, and (of course) a ‘notes’ section.
 This spreadsheet is key to helping you to better track your initiatives.

-Regardless of your chosen path in 2018, remember what you have learned and most importantly understand that we are all in this journey together.
+Regardless of your chosen path, remember what you have learned and most importantly understand that we are all in this journey together.
 Knowledge is meant to be shared.
 If you have something to add, please, share your feedback below so that others may benefit.